Threatened African nations urge western action on Libya crisis

 Senegal’s President Macky Sall said the region’s poorly equipped militaries needed more material support from the West.
 Mauritania’s Mohamed Ould Abdel Aziz called for an end to ransom payments for hostages held by militant groups.

-“We are giving them more capacity to carry on with their terrorist endeavors,” he said, in an apparent reference to France’s controversial practice of paying to free its kidnapped nationals.
+“We are giving them more capacity to carry on with their terrorist endeavours,” he said, in an apparent reference to France’s controversial practice of paying to free its kidnapped nationals.

-French Defense Minister Jean-Yves Le Drian, whose country has deployed some 3,200 troops in the Sahel to tackle Islamist groups, said the problems in southern Libya would not be settled until a solution was found for the political crisis.
+French Defence Minister Jean-Yves Le Drian, whose country has deployed some 3,200 troops in the Sahel to tackle Islamist groups, said the problems in southern Libya would not be settled until a solution was found for the political crisis.
+(Writing by Joe Bavier; Editing by Howard Goller)